Additional

 The same principle applies after a skill is loaded: skill-expanded content should not recursively trigger more skill discovery as if it were fresh user intent.

-Slash commands remain deterministic. /simplify and /batch still map directly to use_skill, but the result is now applied additively.
+Skill slash commands remain deterministic. /simplify, /batch, /llm-wiki, direct skill IDs, and plugin-pack aliases still map to use_skill, but the result is now applied additively.

 That means: